Adesh-Gowda-U/Clickstream_data_pipeline/README.md

 5. An Airflow DAG is created for aggregating the data using Spark SQL  and to index the data in ElasticSearch.
    This DAG is scheduled to every hourly.

+6. During concecutive dag runs the data is append in elasticsearch and is not overwritten.